How to Become a Vampire in ESO - Complete Guide

 • Stages reduce passively over time when you don't feed, dropping by one stage every 4 hours

-• Switching to an Armory build without Vampirism and switching back resets you to Stage 1
+• Switching to an Armory build that was saved without Vampirism removes it and switching to a build with Vampirism resets it to Stage 1.

 • Feeding instantly kills the target

-• Note: you cannot feed on all humanoid creature types, ogres for example cannot be fed on
+• You cannot feed on all humanoid creature types (ogres for example cannot be fed on)

-• If you have Blade of Woe iconBlade of Woe unlocked from the Dark Brotherhood DLC, keep extra distance from your target or you'll get the assassination prompt instead of the Feed prompt
+• If you have Blade of Woe iconBlade of Woe unlocked from the Dark Brotherhood, keep extra distance from your target or you'll get the assassination prompt instead of the Feed prompt

-Each stage applies the same pattern of tradeoffs:
+Each Vampirism stage in ESO applies the same tradeoffs:

 • Vampire abilities become cheaper to cast